Claudia Karvan: Television

-In the ABC miniseries, The Time Of Our Lives (2013–14), she starred as Caroline Tivolli.
+In the ABC miniseries The Time Of Our Lives (2013–14) she starred as Caroline Tivolli.
 Anna Brain of The Herald Sun described the role, "Newly separated and working to resurrect her career, the overly anxious mother of one with tiger-parent tendencies is a divisive character."
 Brain continued, "Having delved into the character's psyche and found an intelligent, under-utilised woman, Karvan doesn't feel that Caroline would be likely to return the compliment."
 Also in the show was Justine Clarke as Caroline's co-sister-in-law, Bernadette.
-Karvan was co-producer of House of Hancock (February 2015), a fictionalised TV drama of the relationship between Gina Rinehart and her step-mother, Rose Porteous.
+Karvan was co-producer of House of Hancock (February 2015), a fictionalised TV drama of the relationship between Gina Rinehart and her step-mother Rose Porteous.
 She reflected on the work, "[it's a] story about the legacy of parenting and family (and) she's such an enigmatic and unique character."

-In 2016 she starred opposite Pearce in Jack Irish, as his love-interest, Sarah Longmore.
-Also in that year she co-produced the medical, comedy, drama series, Doctor Doctor (2016–present).
-Her fellow producers on the show are Tony McNamara and Ian Collie.
-She had acted to scripts written by McNamara on The Secret Life of Us, Love My Way and Puberty Blues.
+In 2016 she starred opposite Pearce in drama series Jack Irish as his love-interest, Sarah Longmore.
+Also in that year she co-produced the medical drama series Doctor Doctor.
+Her fellow producers on the show were Tony McNamara and Ian Collie.
+She had acted to scripts written by McNamara on The Secret Life of Us, Love My Way, and Puberty Blues.
 Karvan and Collie had started collaborating after The Broken Shore, which he had produced.
-In 2017 she took the titular character, Josephine Newton, in a legal drama, Newton's Law.
+In 2017 she took the titular character, Josephine Newton, in legal drama series Newton's Law.

 Early in 2020 she was a contestant on Dancing with the Stars alongside her professional dance partner, Aric Yegudkin.
-They finished in third place, despite earning a perfect score, from the judges, in the finale episode, "before viewer votes were added to the mix and dropped her down."
-She reconnected with Gibney (as Jane Halifax) while portraying her rival, Mandy Petras, in the crime drama series, Halifax: Retribution (2020).
-The Sydney Morning Herald's Craig Mathieson noticed, "Karvan is the show's best asset, needling Halifax with fake compassion... [her character] is a welcome seam of subtlety, a necessary antidote to the burnt-out cop clichés" of castmate, Anthony LaPaglia as Tom Saracen.
+They finished in third place, despite earning a perfect score from the judges, in the finale episode, "before viewer votes were added to the mix and dropped her down."
+She reconnected with Gibney (as Jane Halifax) while portraying her rival, Mandy Petras, in the crime drama series Halifax: Retribution (2020).
+The Sydney Morning Herald's Craig Mathieson noticed, "Karvan is the show's best asset, needling Halifax with fake compassion... [her character] is a welcome seam of subtlety, a necessary antidote to the burnt-out cop clichés" of castmate Anthony LaPaglia as Tom Saracen.
 Karvan co-created, with Kelsey Munro, and starred in the Australian web television drama series Bump (2021).
-She also co-produced the series with John Edwards and his son, Dan Edwards.
+She also co-produced the series with John Edwards and his son Dan Edwards.

+On 18 February 2025, Stan Australia announced a film for the series Bump, titled Bump: A Christmas Film where Karvan would reprise the role of Angie Davis from the show.